loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 \alpha(Q_8) = \frac{1}{2\pi} \cdot \frac{r_\star \varphi^{-6} + \varphi^{-7} + w_8 \varphi^{-8}}{r_\star + 1 + w_8}
 $$

-**Verification**: The predicted α⁻¹ = 137.036 matches experiment to 0.001% without any fitting!
+**Verification**: The predicted α⁻¹ = 136.979 matches the experimental value 137.036 to within 0.041% without any fitting!

-## 5.12 Comparison with Previous Approaches
+## 5.13 Comparison with Previous Approaches

 **Previous approaches** treated r as an empirical parameter to be fitted. **This derivation** shows r emerges from:
 1. Fibonacci path counting (geometry)